Patent FAQ

 Is a prototype necessary before you apply for a patent?

-Even after your patent application is filed, it is extremely rare for the USPTO to ask for working model.
+Even after your patent application is filed, it is extremely rare for the USPTO to ask for a working model.
 That is, unless your invention involves perpetual motion, the USPTO will ordinarily not require you to demonstrate operability of your invention.
-However, the USPTO may require an inventor to provide a working model, or other physical exhibit during the patent examination process; again although a rare event.
+However, the USPTO may require an inventor to provide a working model, or other physical exhibit during the patent examination process, although, again, this is a rare event.

 How much does it cost to file a patent application?

-So, please contact us, and we’ll provide you with a no obligation flat-fee estimate to prepare and file your patent application(s) in the United States and Internationally.
+Please contact Axenfeld Law Group and we will provide you with a no obligation flat fee estimate to prepare and file your patent application(s) in the United States and Internationally.

 Below are ballpark estimates associated with our attorneys’ legal fees for preparing and filing a U.S. Patent Application in the U.S.